1 dead, 3 injured after shooting near massive mansion party in Beverly Crest where many seen without masks

 Airbnb house party with more than 700 people broken up in NJ

-AIR7 HD spotted several hundred people and several dozen cars in the long driveway.
+News video from AIR7 HD showed several hundred people and several dozen cars in the long driveway.
 There was a food truck in the driveway and a DJ by the swimming pool.

-Since the COVID-19 pandemic first began, health officials have been warning that mass gatherings like this are super spreaders of coronavirus.
+Since the COVID-19 pandemic began, health officials have been warning that such mass gatherings are "super spreaders" of the coronavirus.

-The LAPD told ABC7 there was nothing they could do earlier because the partygoers weren't breaking any laws, and they're not enforcing health code violations.
+The LAPD told ABC7 there was nothing they could do earlier because the partygoers were not breaking any laws at the time, and the agency is not enforcing health code violations.

 'Saturate OC' event takes place despite shutdown order